Matthew Perry

 Early Years

 Matthew Perry was born on August 19, 1969, in Williamstown, Massachusetts.
-His mother, Suzanne Marie Langford, was a professional journalist who aspired to become a model and frequently attended various castings.
-His father, John Bennett Perry, was an actor who appeared in commercials and wasn't very successful, hoping for a star role.
+His mother, Suzanne Marie Langford, was a professional journalist who also dreamed of modeling and regularly went to auditions.
+His father, John Bennett Perry, was a struggling actor who did commercials while hoping for his big break.

-As young parents, they didn't really know how to care for an infant.
+As new parents, they struggled with caring for their baby.
 At two months, Matthew started having severe colic and sleep issues.
-A doctor suggested Suzanne and John use phenobarbital, claiming its opioid effect would be soothing.
+A doctor recommended phenobarbital, claiming the drug's sedative effects would calm him down.

 Matthew Perry as a child